 By joining the Centre for Doctoral Training in Composites Science, Engineering and Manufacturing (COSEM CDT) you will undertake cohort-driven training and cutting-edge research making these technological visions a reality.

 What you’ll be doing

 You will participate in a four-year, fully-funded programme.
-The rewarding first year includes a stimulating series of seminars and lectures, a unique hands-on Group Project to design, build and test a composite structure and an individual six-month research project.
+The rewarding first year includes a stimulating series of seminars and lectures, a unique hands-on Group Project to design, build and test a composite structure and an individual three-month research project.
 This experience will enable you to broaden and deepen your core engineering skills and explore those research areas that interest you most.
 Towards the end of your first year you will choose your PhD project.